Discovery Search: Articles

 As you look through books, articles, or websites, you may come across citations for articles you want to track down and read.
 An article citation could look like this:For short titles or titles with common words, you can put the title in quotations or add the last name of the author as a search term to improve your results.

 Kauffman, Kelsey.
 “Mothers in Prison.”
-Corrections Today 63.1 (2001): 62.The easiest way to check our collection for an article (or book) is to enter the title in the Search Hartness box on the library homepage (or in the search box below).
+Corrections Today 63.1 (2001): 62.The easiest way to check our collection for an article (or book) is to enter the title in library’s Discovery Search box on the homepage.
 In the example above, the title of the article is “Mothers in Prison.”

 Search Hartness for Articles

 Search by Publication NameYou can also use the library’s Journals & Newspapers by Title directory to search and browse through all of the newspapers, magazines, and journals the library subscribes to.
 The index will direct you to the database which houses the periodical so you can look it up and read it instantly.
 In this example, you’d enter the name of the magazine or journal which is Corrections Today, in the Journals & Newspapers by Title search box.
 The results will tell you if the title is available in print or in a library database.
 If it’s available online, simply select the database with the appropriate year for the article you’re looking for.
 Each database will have a slightly different way for you to navigate to the article you need.
 Refer back to your citation to locate the volume and issue number.
 You may also be able to use the title of the article to search within the entire publication.
 Look for a link or a search box or a link that says “Search within this publication” to use that option.

 Can’t Find It?If the article isn’t available in library databases, you can try searching on the open Web.
 Google Scholar can be a helpful search tool to see if publications are posted freely online.
 If you still cannot locate a specific article that you need, you can request it through interlibrary loan for free.